 I’m doing a (free) operating system (just a hobby, won’t be big and professional like gnu) for 386(486) AT clones.
 This has been brewing since april, and is starting to get ready.

 Luckily, an ex-student in the USA, by the name of Richard Stallman had created a team of programmers devoted to free software, he called this the Free Software Foundation, who believed in making software free to distribute, and free to obtain the source code along with it so that others could make improvements to the software through the Internet.
 The GNU GPL (General Public License) that the Free Software Foundation made, also stated that the authors of the software could charge for the software, as long as they are willing for it to be freely distributed.
 By creating community-based software, that has open standards and is subject to peer review, the quality of the software would be good.
-The opportunities for profit would come from different avenues such as support and consultancies.
+Although Stallman himself wasn’t interested in profiteering (he’s a bit of a hippy!), the opportunities for profit would come from different avenues such as support, consultancy and more recently, as extra functionality in ‘Pro’ versions which are paid for.

 Stallman had been busy making a whole suite of software, for example: a text editor called emacs, and bash (the Bourne Again Shell) which is a command line interface based upon the original Bourne Shell that comes with the BSD variant of UNIX.
 The FSF’s software was entirely based upon the UNIX software suite, and essentially improved on it.
-In 1991, the only thing that the FSF were missing to make it a fully fledged operating system was The Kernel.
+In 1991, the only thing that the FSF were missing to make it a fully fledged operating system was The Kernel (the brains of the operating system).

 Linus altered the code to work on his platform so that the FSF’s code would work with his new kernel, that he ended up calling Linux.